A Physical Interpretation of Imaginary Time Delay

-Imaginary time delay was first interpreted by Asano \textit{et al}.~\cite{Asano2016} as a center-frequency shift in the pulse $D_{\omega}$ rather than a time shift.
-They note that this relationship is akin to the one between time delays and Goos-H{\"a}nchen beam shifts, \cite{balcou1997,kogelnik1974} as well as quantum weak measurements \cite{Aharonov88,steinberg1995,aharonov2003,Solli04,brunner2004,brunner2010}.
-They make the theoretical connection between imaginary time delay and pulse center frequency shift but do not present corresponding experimental results.
-In this paper, we extend this work by presenting the corresponding experimental results demonstrating the relationship between imaginary time delay (determined from frequency-domain scattering matrix data), and pulse center-frequency shift (obtained from time-domain pulse data).
+Imaginary time delay was first interpreted by Asano \textit{et al}.~\cite{Asano2016} as a center-frequency shift in the pulse rather than a time shift.
+They note that this relationship is similar to that between frequency shifts and angular Goos-H{\"a}nchen shifts \cite{balcou1997,kogelnik1974,chan1985,merano2009,bliokh2013}, as well as frequency shifts and the imaginary part of quantum weak measurement values \cite{Aharonov88,steinberg1995,aharonov2003,Solli04,brunner2004,brunner2010}.
+Asano, \textit{et al.}, make the theoretical connection between imaginary time delay and pulse center frequency shift but do not present corresponding experimental results.
+In this paper, we extend this work by presenting the corresponding experimental results directly demonstrating the relationship between imaginary time delay and pulse center-frequency shift.

 This paper is structured as follows.
 First, we briefly review the theoretical model describing pulse propagation through dispersive media.
 We then present the experimental setup, data, and results.
 These experimental results are directly compared to the predictions made by Asano \textit{et al}. \cite{Asano2016}, and we discuss how our results generalize theirs.